AnonymouX47/matrix/docs/features/solutions_to_systems_of_linear_equations.md

   * The  function accepts only two arguments, the matrix of coefficients and the matrix of constants and return a tuple containing the solution set.
 * Inverse method i.e `x = ~A @ b`.

-NOTE: The shouldn't be any much performance difference between the two means since the inverse operation also uses Gaussian Elimination.
+NOTE: There shouldn't be any much performance difference between the two means since the inverse operation also uses Gaussian Elimination.